yuanxzo/mCCFJ/README.md

 *mCCFJ.correlate* is used to calculate the cross-correlation or cross-coherency function of seismic waveforms.
 To ensure the efficiency of calculation, the function is calculated in the frequency domain, and the cross-correlation between any two stations in the same time window is calculated in the way of matrix parallelism.
 If necessary, GPU acceleration can be used.

 *mCCFJ.transform* is used for dispersion analysis of cross-correlation function.
 We provide a variety of frequency-wavenumber domain transformation methods to deal with different data, which is up to you.
 Compared with previous methods, we provide an enhanced version of frequency-Bessel transform here, i.e. *spatial windowed frequency-Bessel transform*.
 This new method can make the energy of the dispersion spectrum more concentrated and reduce spatial artifacts, which is beneficial to the analysis of seismic wave phase velocity and attenuation.
-For details, refer to the following paper, and thank you for quoting it if the *mCCFJ* program brings convenience to your research.
+This feature can be used by specifying ops.win='hamming_1', 'hamming_2' or 'hamming_half' in *mCCFJ.transform*.
+In order to ensure the efficiency of computing, GPU acceleration can be used when necessary.

 *mCCFJ.inversion* is the inverse transformation program of *mCCFJ.transform*, which allows for the inverse transformation of some of the dispersion energy in the frequency-velocity domain back to obtain the cross-correlation signal in the frequency-space domain.
 This ability helps with denoising, mode separation, etc.

+For more details, refer to the following paper, and thank you for quoting it if the *mCCFJ* program brings convenience to your research.
       Reference:

       Yang, B., Meng, H., Yuan, S., & Chen, X. (2025).
       Reliable Multimodal Attenuation Estimation of Surface Waves Using Diffuse Ambient Noise: Theory and Applications.
       Journal of Geophysical Research: Solid Earth, 130, e2025JB031418. https://doi.org/10.1029/2025JB031418

-This feature can be used by specifying ops.win='hamming_1', 'hamming_2' or 'hamming_half' in *mCCFJ.transform*.
-In order to ensure the efficiency of computing, GPU acceleration can be used when necessary.

 # Highlights